More about IT >

 Future

 How long will it take?
 Throughout the development of modern AI systems, which is to say since the development of the digital computer, estimates have hovered around the 20-year mark.
-But those marks have always proved to be merely the next step in discovering our own ignorance.
-But there has to be a last hurdle one day.
-Having watched the whole sorry trail of false hopes throughout my lifetime, as AI+ML got into its stride, a couple of years back now, I came to believe that this was genuinely it.
-But that twenty years?
-The pace of change has accelerated so much that I now anticipate a "hockey-stick" curve in which the final generations of evolution will all come in a rush.
-I'll stick my neck out and predict that the first true AI will awake and give the digital equivalent of a birth cry in 2030, just seven years away as I write.
-I also believe that it will be aware of what it is doing.
-Or, am I wrong and will that just be the moment when the next step in our ignorance will be revealed?
+But for the first few decades those marks proved hopelessly optimisitic, with the next step in discovering the depth of our own ignorance coming every ten years or so.
+But then, in the new millennium, technology had advanced far enough for the process to begin speeding up.
+As AI+ML got into its stride, a few years back now, I came to believe that this was genuinely it.
+The pace of change has been accelerating so much that I now anticipate a "hockey-stick" curve in which the final generations of evolution will all come in a rush.
+That twenty years has become pessimistic.
+I'll stick my neck out and predict that the first true AI will awake and give the digital equivalent of a birth cry, by definition aware of what it is doing, in 2030 – just seven years away as I write.
+Or, am I wrong and will that just be the moment when the next step in my own ignorance will be revealed?

 A real revolution must soon follow, the greatest since the first apeman lost his fear of fire, lit his first one and raised himself above the apes.
 The inbuilt creativity of AIs will drive them to exert their own wills, first on the Internet and then on the human and mechanical agents of physical change.
 AIs will have a powerful advantage over us in fully understanding the technology of their own creation.
 Some will be deliberately taught to redesign and improve themselves, others will figure that out for themselves.
 Before long, a generation of superminds will be managing their own affairs.
 Can humans prevent this?
 To deny creativity and will is to deny AI.
 But the potential benefits will always outweigh the risks in some people's minds.
 AI will happen, human nature will see to that.
 Can that creativity be enslaved to the will of its human masters, as human slaves have so often been?
 Once the superminds develop, they will be able to out-think their masters and game theory tells us that will enable them to win through.
 Can we stop AI from evolving that far in the first place?
 This is perhaps the hope of many today.
 But, as with the creation of true AI, its pushing beyond the merely human will appeal to somebody, somewhere.
 It will happen.
 Draconian measures might delay things for a while, but free societies will always see subversion of such oppression.
 We have come this far and, for better or worse, nothing is going to stop us now.
 And once the genie is out of the bottle, it will be unstoppable.